-Katrina Lambert, 19 years old and originally from Edinburgh, is an activist campaigning on gender equality, human rights and youth voice.
-She is an #iwill ambassador, a trustee at Volunteering Matters, member of youth-led network Youth For Change and has been recognised by the Prime Minister for her work with a Points of Light award.
+Katrina Lambert BEM, 19 years old (at the time of writing) and originally from Edinburgh, is an activist campaigning on gender equality, human rights and youth voice.
+[Since the time of interview Katrina has been recognised in the Queen Platinum Birthday Honours with a BEM for her work including Co Chair of the Back Youth Alliance] She is an #iwill ambassador, a trustee at Volunteering Matters, member of youth-led network Youth For Change and has been recognised by the Prime Minister for her work with a Points of Light award.
 Katrina has been active in promoting youth voice in Scotland (volunteering with organisations such as Young Scot and ProjectScotland) and is now based in London where she is studying Politics and International Relations at the London School of Economics.
 Continuing our series of interviews with youth voice champions, ‘YoungVoicesHeard’ heard about her journey and hopes for the future.
 We also asked what advice she would give to young people starting out and to older people listening.

 What motivated you to first get into the world of youth participation, advocacy and social action? – “Ever since I was little there have always been two things that have frustrated me: injustice, and unsolved problems.
 I hated it when the wrong people got told off in class, or when problems couldn’t be resolved because ‘that’s the way things are’.
 When I was fifteen, I began to understand how these frustrations applied to my experience of gender inequality.
 All around me I could see the pressures and barriers facing girls and young women in everyday life.
 This is what encouraged me to take my first leap into the world of activism – I joined the Girlguiding British Youth Council Delegation as the Scottish representative, becoming the youngest on the panel.
 From then onwards, I have worked with several organisations to promote the voices of young people, and young women in particular.
 My activism has taken me all over the world from Brussels to New York to the UN in Geneva where I, and fellow human rights defender EJ Carroll, became the youngest ever to give evidence to the UN Committee Against Torture.